-It has been great to have the opportunity to focus on our training program and materials.
-Please see the fruits of many creative minds and human rights advocacy experiences that have yielded our New Tactics Stategic Effectiveness Method and our Strategy Toolkit.
+I am Nancy Pearson, the New Tactics in Human Rights Training Manager.
+My role in the program shifted from Program Manager (2006 - 2011) back to training manager in 2012.
+This provided me with a great opportunity to focus on our training program and materials.
+Please see the fruits of MANY creative minds and human rights activists, and their advocacy experiences, that have yielded our New Tactics Stategic Effectiveness Method and our Strategy Toolkit.

 I have been an activist for more than 30 years and a social worker by profession.
 I've been at the Center for Victims of Torture for 21 years.
 I began at the Center in 1999 by providing direct social work services to survivors of torture and as a trainer in a wide variety of the Center's training programs for education, capacity building and advocacy.
 These experiences have impressed upon me the cost human rights advocacy can have on a person, their family and their community; but also the incredible resiliency of the human spirit.